Shri Kripalu Kunj Ashram

 Worshiping Many Deities

-In my family, we have a tradition of worshiping multiple Gods and Goddesses (Ganesh Ji on Ganesh Chaturthi, Mahalaxmi on Diwali, Bhagwan Shankar on Maha Shivratri, Durga Maiya on Dura Puja etc.) as per the occasion or festival.
-You propagate devotion to Shri Radha Krishna alone.
+In my family, we have a tradition of worshiping multiple Gods and Goddesses as per the occasion or festival for example Ganesh Ji on Ganesh Chaturthi, Lakshmi-Ganesh on Diwali, Bhagwan Shankar on Maha Shivratri, Durga Maiya on Dura Puja etc. You propagate devotion to Shri Radha Krishna alone.
 I am worried of the consequences, if any devi-devata gets upset with me, if I stop worshiping them.
 What should I do?

 Worship of these celestial beings is prevalent in our society due to ignorance of their true personality.
 Their worship does not yield any spiritual benefits as they too are material beings.